axibase/atsd/rule-engine/README.md

 ## Complex Rules

-In cases that require analysis of long-term data or flexible joining and grouping, it maybe more optimal to analyze and react to data using [Scheduled SQL](../sql/scheduled-sql.md) queries.
+In cases that involve processing of large volumes of historical data, use [Scheduled SQL](../sql/scheduled-sql.md) queries to analyze the data.

-To trigger a notification by an SQL query:

-* Develop a query such that it returns an empty result if the situation is normal.
+To trigger an email notification from an SQL query, use `WHERE` and `HAVING` filters to develop a query that returns **no rows** if the situation is normal.

 ```sql
 SELECT entity, tags, percentile(90, value) FROM page_views